ziyan-xiaoyu/SpatialMQA/README.md

 nohup python instructblip-lora.py > log/instructblip_train.log 2>1& &
 nohup python idefics.py > log/idefics_train.log 2>1& &
 ```
-- For llava and mplug-owl, you need to execute bash files in the directory **_(Code/finetune)_** to perform fine-tuning:
+- For llava, spacellava and mplug-owl, you need to execute bash files in the directory **_(Code/finetune)_** to perform fine-tuning:
 ```
 nohup bash llava_lora_train.sh > log/llava_train.log 2>1& &
+nohup bash spacellava_lora_train.sh > log/spacellava_train.log 2>1& &
 nohup bash mPLUG_Owl_train_it.sh > log/mplug_train.log 2>1& &
 ```
-- For gemini-pro-v and gpt-4v, you can directly execute our Python file in the directory **_(Code/close_models)_** to perform inferencing of the zero-shot, few-shot and text-only, provided that you prepare a key:
+- For gemini-1.5-flash and gpt-4o, you can directly execute our Python file in the directory **_(Code/close_models)_** to perform inferencing of the zero-shot, few-shot and text-only, provided that you prepare a key:
 ```
 python gemini_text_only.py
 python gemini_zero_shot.py